 The primary inputs used to calculate expected cash flows include historical loss rates which reflect probability of default ("PD") and loss given default ("LGD"), and prepayment rates.
 The historical look-back period is a key factor in the calculation of the PD rate and is based on management's assessment of current and forecasted conditions and may vary by loan pool.
 Loans subject to the Company's risk rating process are further sub-segmented by risk rating in the calculation of PD rates.
 LGD rates generally reflect the historical average net loss rate by loan pool.
-Expected cash flows are further adjusted to incorporate the impact of loan prepayment rates occurring in the loan portfolio and consideration of forecasted interest rates.
+Expected cash flows are further adjusted to incorporate the impact of loan prepayments which will vary by loan segment and interest rate conditions.
+In general, prepayment rates are based on observed prepayment rates occurring in the loan portfolio and consideration of forecasted interest rates.

 In developing loss rates, adjustments are made to incorporate the impact of forecasted conditions.
 Certain assumptions are also applied, including the length of the forecast and reversion periods.
 The forecast period is the period within which management is able to make a reasonable and supportable assessment of future conditions.
 The reversion period is the period beyond which management believes it can develop a reasonable and supportable forecast, and bridges the gap between the forecast period and the use of historical default and loss rates.
 The remainder period reflects the remaining life of the loan.
 The length of the forecast and reversion periods are periodically evaluated and based on management's assessment of future conditions, management utilizes established industry and economic data points and sources, including the Federal Open Market Committee forecast, with the forecasted unemployment rate being a significant factor.
-PD rates for the forecast period will reflect the historical mean PD rate.
+PD rates for the forecast period will be adjusted accordingly based on management's assessment of future conditions.
+PD rates for the remainder period will reflect the historical mean PD rate.
 Reversion period PD rates reflect the difference between forecast and remainder period PD rates calculated using a straight-line adjustment over the reversion period.